ledgermex/WAGMI/docs/index.md

 The flip side with leverage of course is the higher risk and when buying call options, there is always a chance that the investor will lose 100% of their investment.

+### ADVANCED STRATEGIES

+Selling call options and buying calls and puts are simple strategies to get started in options trading.
+However, the possibilities are almost endless and there are many ways to trade different market opinions.
+This include advanced strategies such as:

+🚀 Iron Condors

+🚀 Ratio Spreads

+🚀 Calendar Spreads

+🚀 Diagonal Spreads

+🚀  Poor Man’s Covered Call

+🚀 Wheel Trade

+🚀 Strangles and Straddles

+🚀 Risk Reversal

+🚀 Double Diagonals

+🚀 Jade Lizard

+🚀 Trapdoor

+Once you understand the basics, the wonderful world of options starts to open all new possibilities.

+###    -Option Pricing-

+Option prices are determined by mathematical models such as the Black-Scholes or Binomial pricing models.
+Most traders do not have a thorough understanding of these models and to be honest, they don’t need to.
+The main thing to understand is that there are six key factors that determine an options price:
+ Current price of the underlying asset
+ The time to expiration
+ The strike price of the option
+ The level of implied volatility
+ Interest rates
+ Any dividends payable during the life of the option Before we look at the six factors, let’s discuss Intrinsic Value and Extrinsic Value (Time Value).
+INTRINSIC VALUE
+Intrinsic value is the difference between the strike price of the options and the current price of the underlying asset.
+It is the portion of an option’s price that is not lost due to the passage of time.
+CALL OPTION INTRINSIC VALUE
+The intrinsic value of a call option can be calculated as the underlying asset price minus the call strike price.
+Let’s say ABC Corporation is trading at $105 and a $100 call option is trading for $7.
+This call option has intrinsic value of $5, calculated at $105 - $100.
+The remaining $2 is time value or extrinsic value.
+If we had a $110 call option trading for $0.50, it would have $0 intrinsic value because the call option is out-of- the-money. $105 minus $110 is less than zero so there is zero intrinsic value and the option price is made up entirely of time value.
+PUT OPTION INTRINSIC VALUE
+For a put option the intrinsic value is calculated as the put strike price minus the price of the underlying asset.
+In our ABC example, a put with a strike price of $110 would have $5 of intrinsic value ($110 - $105) and a put with a strike price of $95 would have zero intrinsic value and be made up entirely of time value.
+TIME VALUE OF OPTIONS
+Time value of an option is the amount of the option premium that is not made up of intrinsic value.
+Time value is calculated as the option price minus the intrinsic value.
+The longer in time until an options expiry, the greater the time value.
+Time value represents the amount you are prepared to pay for the possibility of the market moving in your favour during the life of the option.
+Time value will vary between in-the-money, at-the-money and out-of-the-money options and is highest for at- the-money options.
+Out-of-the-money options are comprised entirely of time value.
+Deep in-the-money options will be made up of mostly intrinsic value and will have very little time value.
+As time draws closer to expiry, the chance of a favourable movement in the underlying asset declines and therefore the time value declines.
+This erosion of time value is called time decay.
+Time decay picks up speed as expiration approaches.
+Some of you may have seen a similar chart to this:

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/ledgermex/WAGMI/settings/pages).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.